 Tell someone: let a reliable person know your plans, before you go – be sure to advise them of your safe return.
 Make a plan if you do not return on time, such as, call emergency services on 000 to advise Tasmania Police.

 Record your trip intentions in the log books: this will help searchers to locate you if you are reported overdue or missing, or there is a bushfire in the area.

 Be flexible: be prepared to turn back or change your plans if the weather deteriorates or the walk is more difficult than expected.

-Watch this short hypothermia safety video to understand the dangers of being cold and how to be prepared.
+Hypothermia Safety video to understand the dangers of being cold and how to be prepared.
 (Chinese subtitle version)

 For help in a life threatening or emergency situation, call emergency services (000) for police, fire or ambulance.

 Before you embark on an activity in one of our parks, check the conditions of the area you intend to visit.
 This should include possible fire weather and any current fire activity.

 Choosing the right walk